 Hours: 11 am—6 pm Wednesday & Friday, 11 am—9 pm Thursday,

 11 am—6 pm Saturday, and noon—5 pm Sunday

 Thursday nights at Revolution Books, 7 pm

 First Thursday of each month: Pioneer Square Art Walk showing.
 All other Thursdays, Revolution newspaper discussion: digging into the big issues of the day.
 Contact store for more info.

 May 17 & 18, Saturday & Sunday, 11 am to dusk

 Visit our booth at the Hessler Street Fair in University Circle.
 Volunteers needed to sign up for a shift at the booth, make signs and posters, and set up/tear down.

 lower level, enter from back of building

 Join us on Sundays for discussions of featured articles from Revolution newspaper.
-Check our blog for the topics.
+Check our blog (rbo-atlanta.blogspot.com) for time, place, and topics.

 Check the stores' websites for details, information, and more events.